 The Dominican Republic shares the island of Hispaniola in the Caribbean with Haiti.
 Dominican culture is lively, vibrant, and warm, however, the people struggle with hypersexualization, alcoholism, and witchcraft.
 After the earthquake in Haiti, the DR quickly became a refuge for thousands who were displaced.
 Chances for ministry here are varied and exciting – anything from children’s camps to church planting to construction.
 Come join the long-term Adventures in Missions presence and be a light to the Dominican people.

-Named after the Spanish word for "Equator", this country is full of natural beauty.
-From the Amazon River to glaciers atop Andes volcanoes, this country is sure to enthrall you.
-Its people will too.
+Ecuador is packed full of natural beauty.
+From the Amazon river to glaciers atop Andean volcanoes, this country is sure to enthrall you—and its people too.
 As diverse as its landscapes, the indigenous and Incan influences give this country a unique culture.
-Although the country is about 95% Catholic, indigenous shamanistic practices are integrated into their faith and traditions.
-Socioeconomically, more than half of the population sits at or below the poverty line.
-Your squad could serve in Quito, Shell, and Cuenca through street evangelism, discipleship, children's and/or coffee shop ministry, before heading to Banos, the adventure capitol of Ecuador for debrief.
-Ecuador is waiting for God's kingdom to come; will you be his hands and feet in this hurting country?
+With more than half of the population sitting at or below the poverty line, Ecuador is a country waiting for God's Kingdom to come.

 The cradle of Inca civilization (think: Macchu Picchu) and one of the "Andean states", Peru is full of epic wonder; yet she is barely acquainted with her Creator.
 Though many natives still practice traditional religions, God is up to something in this country.
 The Peruvian church thirsts for truth and authentic spiritual breakthrough.
 Its political past has been riddled with guerilla violence and corrupt leadership, from which the indigenous poor and urban affluent are recovering.
 Whether you rough it in the jungle or live in the city; you won't forget Peru.